 Complete your projects with all the elements that you need to designing an accessible toilet.
 You can download them from our online BIM Objects Library for free.

-Here are various DWG CAD resources for a disabled toilet and the 3D model produced with Edificius, the architectural BIM design software that you can download for free.
+Here is the 3D model produced with Edificius, the architectural BIM design software that you can download for free.